Nagilum23/Db_proxy/README.md

 If you want access SSL protected content you'll also need Crypt::SSLeay .

-COPYRIGHT AND LICENCE
+## COPYRIGHT AND LICENCE

-Put the correct copyright and licence information here.

-Copyright (C) 2010 by Alexander Kuehn
+Copyright (C) 2010-2013 by Alexander Kuehn

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.8.8 or,